nwweeden/career-connection-frontend/README.md

  - All information and actions are collected and saved on the back end (created with Heroku)

 ## State
-- State is most used to store information on the current user of the application - primarily managed through context
+- State is mostly used to store information on the current user of the application - primarily managed through context

 ## Getting Started
 1. Clone the repository